 PLO:

-- Requires deeper mathematical skills to calculate pot odds and potential outs.
+- Requires greater mathematical skills to calculate pot odds and potential outs.

-- Players need to be adept at reading board textures and recognizing drawing hands.
+- Players need to be adept at reading board textures and recognising drawing hands.

-- More challenging for beginners due to the complexity of four-hole cards and hand combinations.
+- It is more challenging for beginners due to the complexity of four-hole cards and hand combinations.

 Learning Curve and Accessibility